Helping You Keep Your Best Friend Active

 Dog training is one of many “retirement careers” for Pam Oken-Wright.
 Her other “careers” are as an author and early childhood education consultant.
 Pam ventured into dog training when her now elderly dog, Lucy, told her that she was a therapy dog in no uncertain terms.
 Lucy visited the oncology/hematology clinic at VCU Children’s Hospital every week for years.

 When it seemed likely that Lucy would soon have to retire, Beckett, an all-American terrier, came along.
 Beckett has earned the AKC Canine Good Citizen certification, Alliance of Therapy Dog certification, an advanced tricks title, an AKC novice rally title, and he does agility for fun.
 He took over Lucy’s job at Children’s Hospital, adding the pediatric surgery unit and inpatient pediatrics.
-He is also “demo dog extraordinaire” for Pam’s classes, the Manners and Canine Good Citizen/Therapy prep class.
+He is also “demo dog extraordinaire” for Pam’s classes, the Life Skills and Canine Good Citizen/Therapy prep class.
 Pam is a certified Canine Good Citizen evaluator and a tester and observer for the Alliance of Therapy Dogs.
 She lives with her husband, Lucy, Beckett, and retriever mix, River.

 Sara Woodyard, Agility & Obedience Instructor